Driesdenijs/es-assignment/README.md

-# Embedded Systems Tech Assigment
+# Embedded Systems Tech Assignment

-In this assigment we will use a Development board to test your proficiency with HW and IoT connectivity.
+In this assignment, we will use a development board to test your proficiency with HW and IoT connectivity.

 ## Goal: CTF
-With the ESP32 board you will try to connect to a AWS service and follow a specific Topic via MQTT.
-Your device should read a message that is continuosly publish every 5 seconds.
-Such message should be email back as your final step.
+With the ESP32 board, you will try to connect to an MQTT topic in AWS IoT Core.
+Your goal is to read a message that is being published every 5 seconds.

 ## Credentials

-You will get your custom _keys_ and `thing_name` over email.
+You will get your credentials over email.
 Then you should use the following:

 ```
 topic:  "qwic/assignment"